Better Outcomes Through Self-Insurance

 “Data accuracy and security is a top priority at PATH, and we are continually implementing, monitoring, and updating our platform and processes to ensure the strictest adherence to all industry regulations, security standards, and best practices,” added Jon Wroten, Senior Vice President at PATH.
 “We chose to pursue the SOC 1 Type 2 audit to provide our customers with a thorough and transparent look at our process controls, giving them even more confidence in the strength of our group self-insurance administration services.”

-About PATH
+About The PATH Alliance

-PATH provides self-insurance and group administration services throughout California.
+The PATH Alliance provides self-insurance and group administration services throughout California.
 California Self-Insurance is all we do.
 PATH provides complete group administration services including financial reporting, underwriting, member services, regulatory compliance, and marketing services for its many self-insured group clients and their members.